shopping Epazote - one variety

 pungent epazote

 Epazote, also called Jesuit's tea and wormseed, is a flowering plant found in Mexico, South America and Central America.
 The dried leaf is a common seasoning in Latin American cuisine, where it lends pungent flavor to soups, stews, chilis and frijoles de la olla, a popular and simple dish of cooked beans that is often the precursor to refried beans.
-Epazote is also added to herbal teas and tisanes.
+Dried epazote herb is also added to herbal teas and tisanes.

 Clicking "learn more" next to each variety will take you to individual product pages for details.